 USDA, a retail electric customer, does not have the statutory authority to seek a modification of electric service territory boundaries pursuant to lowa Code § 476.25.
-That statute required the Board to establish exclusive service areas by July 1, 1979, with boundaries that were approximately equidistant from then-existing electric distribution lines.
 Electric service territory boundaries were established to preserve existing relationships between utilities and their customers, to prevent unnecessary duplication of facilities, to take account of natural barriers to service, and to recognize any contracts between electric utilities.
 Those boundaries have been an important factor in distribution system design since they were established, as utilities rely on the established boundaries to determine where they can, and where they cannot, provide retail electric service.
-It is critical that the City challenge this complaint at the IUB; loss of this load would cause shift costs to the remaining electric customers of the City.
+It is critical that the City challenge this complaint at the IUB; loss of this load would cause shift costs to the remaining electric customers of the City if not properly compensated.